Speed limits to fluctuation dynamics

-Now, using the H\"older inequality, the tradeoff cost is upper bound for this information-theoretical relation as \aln{ C_A\leq \|\delta A\|_\infty^2\mc{F}_C, } where $\|\delta A\|_\infty=\max_i |\delta A_i|$ and $\mc{F}_C=\sum_i\frac{\dot{p}_i^2}{p_i}$ is the classical Fisher information.
-This means that, as in the conventional speed limit only for the mean~\cite{nicholson2020time,PhysRevX.10.021056}, the sum of the (squared) standard deviation and the mean obeys the time-information uncertainty relation, i.e., the times for the change of those fundamental quantities and the information content cannot be simultaneously small.
+Now, using the H\"older inequality {(instead of the Cauchy-Schwarz inequality as done for the mean~\cite{nicholson2020time,PhysRevX.10.021056}), $C_A=\braket{\mc{V}_A^2}$} is upper bounded as \aln{ C_A\leq \|\delta A\|_\infty^2\mc{F}_\mr{C}. } {Here, $\|\delta A\|_\infty=\max_i |\delta A_i|\leq \Delta_A$, where $\Delta_A$ is the difference between the maximum and minimum values of $A$ and often easily computed.} Our inequalities mean that, as in the conventional speed limit only for the mean~\cite{nicholson2020time,PhysRevX.10.021056}, the sum of the squared standard deviation and the mean obeys the time-information uncertainty relation, i.e., the times for the change of those fundamental quantities and {the Fisher information (the metric of information geometry)} cannot be simultaneously small. { However, we again stress that these results for the fluctuation cannot be inferred from previous results for the mean~\cite{nicholson2020time,PhysRevX.10.021056}, which are obtained without the nontrivial condition in Eq.~\eqref{crureq_m} [see also \textbf{Methods} for the distinctions from \cite{nicholson2020time,PhysRevX.10.021056,PhysRevX.12.011038}]. }